 What to Pair Kung Pao Chicken With

 Kung Pao Chicken pairs well with brown jasmine rice, chowmein, or even white rice.
 Here is my recipe for brown rice:

 Rate this Recipe

 If you tried this recipe, please give a star ★ rating.

 - 1 tablespoon Rice Vinegar

 - 3 tablespoons water

-Turn Instant Pot on Saute mode, Adjust heat level to 'more'.
+- Turn Instant Pot on Saute mode, Adjust heat level to 'more'.
 Wait till it displays "hot".
 Add ginger-garlic, sauté for 15 seconds.
-Add chopped chicken pieces and sauté for 3-4 minutes till chicken is almost cooked.
+Then, add chopped chicken pieces and sauté for 3-4 minutes till chicken is almost cooked.
 Add vegetables and sauté for another 3-4 minutes.
 If making this with Tofu, add that with the vegetables.